-External travel and the type of external travel is originally provided from a larger model, in this case, the Michigan Statewide model.
+External travel and the type of external travel are originally provided from the Michigan Statewide model.
 The information from the statewide model provides the amount of trips in total, and the percentage of those trips that are EE trips.
 The information is then further processed to develop an estimate of the number of EI and IE trips.
 The external trip information and calculations are already in vehicular format, and do not need to go through an auto-occupancy assignment routine.

 Trip generation and external travel estimation is made up of various trip types, based on the primary purpose of the trip being made.
 Each trip type has unique production and attraction rates, which are based on SE-data and survey information.
-Trip purposes for this model, and the vehicle modes they represent, are provided in the following charts:
+Trip purposes for this model, and the vehicle modes they represent, are provided in Figure 8-2.

-Trip purposes are classified for internal to internal passenger car trips only, while internal to internal commercial vehicle and heave truck trips do not have trip purpose categories associated with them.
-As such, they may called "mode trips" or "trips by mode" for clarity purposes.
+Trip purposes are classified for internal to internal passenger car trips only, while internal to internal commercial vehicle and heavy truck trips do not have trip purpose categories associated with them.
+They may be called "mode trips" or "trips by mode" for clarity purposes.
 For external travel, trip purpose is not assigned based on the trip type, but assigned based on the overall movement of trip (IE, EI, or EE).
 This is applied to passenger cars and commercial vehicles, as well as heavy truck trip modes.

-The trip generation and external travel estimation components, applications, factors, and parameters, were developed based on the most recent survey data available - the 2004-2005 Comprehensive Household Travel Data Collection Program / MI Travel Counts I program and the Urban Model Improvement Program (UMIP), both of which were conducted by MDOT.
+The trip generation and external travel estimation components, applications, factors, and parameters, were developed based on the most recent survey data available - the 2004-2005 Comprehensive Household Travel Data Collection Program / MI Travel Counts I program and the Urban Model Improvement Program (UMIP), both were conducted by MDOT.